Linde 75/25 Argon/CO2 Costs in 2026: Prices by Cylinder Size & Refills

 Refill versus exchange costs chart

-Because refill and exchange options change your per‑weld cost and maintenance burden, you should compare them closely before committing, especially if you move a lot of gas or manage multiple bottles.
+Refill and exchange options change your per-weld cost and maintenance burden.
+Compare them closely before committing.
+This matters if you use a lot of gas or manage multiple bottles.

-You’ll see refill pricing differences immediately: Linde typically charges more to refill non‑exchange cylinders, and a recent 125 CF 75/25 refill was around $116.19, illustrating how refill fees can climb.
+Refill pricing differs right away.
+Linde typically charges more to refill non-exchange cylinders.
+A recent 125 CF 75/25 refill was around $116.19.
+This shows how refill fees can climb.

-Choosing an exchange program delivers clear exchange benefits — you sidestep hydrostatic test costs because supplier‑maintained bottles arrive certified and ready.
+An exchange program has clear benefits.
+You avoid hydrostatic test costs.
+Supplier-maintained bottles arrive certified and ready.

-Strategically, weigh the savings against access limits: exchange tanks may force you to use designated refill locations, which impacts logistics and downtime.
+Weigh the savings against access limits.
+Exchange tanks may require designated refill locations.
+This affects logistics and downtime.
 Ask local Linde reps about exact refill pricing, exchange policies, and any handling or transport fees.

 Regional Price Variations and Recent Quotes